Foodji/universal-file-preprocessor/README.md

 # ufpp

-UFPP is an universal file preprocessor.
+UFPP is a universal file preprocessor.

 ## Installation